Thahleel/contoso/README.md

 - Push the database up using `npm run db:push`

-- Seed the database using `npx run db:seed`
+- Seed the database using `npm run db:seed`

 - Start the API using `npm start`